Webinar Series: Next Steps in COVID-19 Response in Long-Term Care

 July 20, 2020: Informational Webinar

-LTC+ is being delivered by Healthcare Excellence Canada.
-LTC+ is supported by the BC Patient Safety and Quality Council, Shared Health (previously Manitoba Institute for Patient Safety), New Brunswick Association of Nursing Homes and CADTH, with additional funding support from the CMA Foundation.
+LTC+ was delivered by Healthcare Excellence Canada and supported by the BC Patient Safety and Quality Council, Shared Health (previously Manitoba Institute for Patient Safety), New Brunswick Association of Nursing Homes and CADTH, with additional funding support from the CMA Foundation.